xsdk-project/MathPackagesTraining2020/_lessons/boundary_control_tao/lesson.md

 \end{pmatrix},
 $$

 which is solved at every Newton iteration to produce the step direction $$(\Delta p, \Delta u, \Delta \lambda)$$.
 The step is then globalized using a line search or a trust region framework in order to avoid stationary points that are not the minimum.

-Since second-order information is often not available or expensive to compute, a popular approach is to adopt a [quasi-Newton][1] approach where the action of the Hessian is approximated using the Secant equation.
-In this lecture, we will use the [Broyden-Fletcher-Goldfarb-Shanno (BFGS)][2] method that efficiently generates positive-definite approximations.
-For more information on quasi-Newton methods, we refer the reader to [_Numerical Optimization_ by Jorge Nocedal and Stephen Wright][3].
+This approach converges the PDE states simultaneously with the optimization variables.
+This means that the PDE solution and the optimization are tightly coupled and the PDE constraint is not satisfied at intermediate steps.

-The reduced-space version of the above problem solves the KKT system with the following steps:
+The reduced-space variant of the above problem solves the KKT system with the following steps:

 1. Solve $$\nabla_\lambda \mathcal{L} = R(p, u) = 0$$ at each new $$p$$ for $$u(p)$$.
 This is called the "state solution", i.e.: calculating the PDE state at $$p$$.